CKCritter/IS219-API/README.md

-Screenshots are under screenshots/auth0
+Screenshots are under screenshots/linting

-The screen shots are not particularly useful, any time you try to access a protceted page it redirects to login if you aren't logged in, and obviously I can't screenshot a redirect
+Used eslint with airbnb rules, console erros is disabled because its a server and I can

 Code partially based on what was given in class.
 Run npm install